connexcs/docs/customer-portal.md

 3. Enter the contact name
 4. Enter the Email address, this email address will be used for login
 5. Check the Auto generate password box if you would like the password to be generated online and the generated password will be sent via email.
 Unchecking the box will let you manually set the password
-6. You may enter any information on public notes, this notes will be displayed on the customer portal when logged in.
-The private notes is limited to display only on the control panel, this notes will not be displayed on the customer portal.
+6. You may enter any information on public notes, these notes will be displayed on the customer portal when logged in.
+The private notes are limited to display only on the control panel, these notes will not be displayed on the customer portal.
 7. Click Save

  ![alt text][contacts-2]